Computation of the effective slip of rough hydrophobic surfaces via homogenization: Introduction

 However, these seemingly favorable results must be considered with care.
-For instance, at the experimental level, one must ensure that the slip is not measured too much away from the boundary.
+For instance, at the experimental level, one must ensure that the slip is not measured too far away from the boundary.
 Also, as regards the theoretical works on wall laws, {\em the position of the artificial boundary at which the law is prescribed is crucial}.
-In particular, all forementioned works consider artifical boundaries that are at the top of the roughness.
+Indeed, when the artificial boundary is moved upwards by a height $h=O(\eps)$, the effective slip is also increased by $h$.
+Let us emphasize that all forementioned works consider artifical boundaries that are at the top of the roughness.
 As a result, the flow rate in the smoothened domain does not equal the averaged flow rate in the rough domain, making comparisons inaccurate.
-This is the issue of the so-called apparent slip, noticed in \cite{}.
 In fact, in the case of rough wetting surfaces (endowed with a no-slip condition), one can even show the following: if one puts the artificial boundary in a way that the flow rates are the same, {\em then the flat boundary is optimal with respect to drag minimization}.
-We refer to \cite{BuDaGe} for detailed statements and proofs.
+We refer to Ref. \refcite{BuDaGe} for detailed statements and proofs.
 Hence, the possibility of decreasing drag through roughness is not so clear, especially for rough wetting surfaces.

-Still, in the recent years, promising results have been obtained concerning a class of rough hydrophobic surfaces, see for instance \cite{Vino}.
+Still, in the recent years, promising results have been obtained concerning a class of rough hydrophobic surfaces, see for instance Ref. \refcite{Vino}.
 Indeed, by the combination of the chemical and geometrical properties of these surfaces, the hollows of the roughness get filled with gas.
 Hence, the viscous fluid above does not penetrate: it slips above the hollows, and only sticks at the bumps, reaching the so-called {\em Cassie or fakir state}.